DEFRA/ai-data-development-standards/docs/guides/rag.md

 ### 2. Gather Test Documents

-- **Pertinence** - documents must meet the business requirements
+- **Pertinence** - Documents must meet the business requirements
-- **Representativeness** - documents should be representative of all the types of documents that your solution will use
+- **Representativeness** - Documents should be representative of all the types of documents that your solution will use
-- **Physical document quality** - documents need to be in a usable shape, e.g. clear document scans
+- **Physical document quality** - Documents need to be in a usable shape, e.g. clear document scans
-- **Document content quality** - documents must have high content quality, e.g. there should not be misspellings or grammatical errors
+- **Document content quality** - Documents must have high content quality, e.g. there should not be misspellings or grammatical errors

 Hints: